makalu/makalu.github.com/blog/_posts/2011-09-12-looking-for-a-designer.markdown

 Ideally, you like to build what you design, and are proficient in HTML and CSS (maybe even JavaScript.)
 You’re not afraid of technology.

 You enjoy studying well designed products, like those from Apple.
 You like to think about the process of design, and try to figure out how to *consistently* produce great design.
+Your work is thoughtful, reasoned and justified; very little is arbitrary.

 Characteristics that are likely important to you are humility, honesty, objectivity and authenticity.